cosanlab/cosanlab_website/README.md

  3. Clone this github repository `git clone https://github.com/cosanlab/cosanlab_website` inside the directory
  4. Make sure you have the keys file inside the folder, but *NOT* inside the github repository
  5. Change base_dir in `app/__init__.py` to location of local folder
- 6. Run `python runserver runserver` inside github folder
+ 6. Run `python runserver.py runserver` inside github folder